Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Comparison to observations

-{\it MW satellite counts} The final method that we will consider here for generating constraints is the detection of MW satellite galaxies.
+The final method that we will consider here for generating constraints is the detection of MW satellite galaxies.
 The MW satellites are the faintest observable galaxies, and therefore probe the edge of reionization as well as the subhalo mass function at $\sim10^{9}$~$\msun$.
 Constraints rely on estimating the true number of MW satellites: approximately 50 are known \citep[e.g.][]{Bechtol15,DrlicaWagner15,Torrealba16,Koposov18} and the number of undetected satellites are inferred from completeness limits due to depth and sky coverage.
-Very conservative limits can be obtained for values of $m_\rmn{th}<1.6$~keV where the number of satellites generated is even smaller than the number of known MW satellites \citep{Lovell14}.
+Very conservative limits can be obtained for values of $m_\rmn{th}<1.6$~keV where the number of satellites generated is even smaller than the number of known MW satellites \citep{Lovell14} and marginally less conservative limits return $m_\rmn{th}<2.3$~keV \citep{Polisensky11}.

 Stronger limits require an understanding of the sky coverage selection function discussed above as well as physical processes such as the evacuation of gas from low mass haloes during reionization, the disruption of satellites by the MW disc, uncertainties in the MW halo mass, stochastic variations in halo assembly and the role of the Large Magellanic Cloud (LMC).
-Different assumptions in these areas can lead to dramatic differences in the number of predicted satellites: the compilation by \citet{Kim18} reports 120-150 satellites, the analysis by \citet{Newton18} expects $\sim120$ satellites, and \citet{Nadler20} instead predicts of order 220.
-These results are key inputs for further studies of both WDM generally \citep{Enzi21,Nadler21,Newton21} and $N_1$ \citep{Dekker22,Zelko22}.
-In such studies, the satellite counts typically generate the strongest constraints of any observation: $M_\rmn{hm}<8.5\times10^{8}$~$\msun$ (5~M.~L.) for \citet{Enzi21} and $M_\rmn{hm}<2.5\times10^{7}$~$\msun$ (5~M.~L.) for \citet{Nadler21}.
-As we will demonstrate below, the difference between these results brackets the allowed range for 3.55~keV line-compliant $N_1$.
+Different assumptions in these areas can lead to dramatic differences in the number of predicted satellites: \citet{Cherry17} estimated $\sim100$ satellites, the compilation by \citet{Kim18} reports 120-150 satellites, the analysis by \citet{Newton18} expects $\sim120$ satellites, and \citet{Nadler20} instead predicts of order 220.
+These results are key inputs for further studies of both WDM generally \citep{Enzi21,Nadler21,Newton21} and $N_1$ \citep{Dekker22,Zelko22}, and we discuss these at the end of this subsection.